-Please note: Pearson College London do not vet properties/landlords/flatmates etc. If you require assistance, you can get in touch with the University of London Housing Services listed above.
+Please note: Escape Studios do not vet properties/landlords/flatmates etc. If you require assistance, you can get in touch with the University of London Housing Services listed above.

 Commuting from home

 Living at home or with relatives/friends can be more affordable than staying in accommodation.
 In 2022, most of our new students chose to live at home with family for their first year.

 Our advice to commuters